-The national park features a series of dales which reflect the varied river valleys and the surrounding rolling hills.
+The national park features a series of dales that reflect the varied river valleys and the surrounding rolling hills.
 Most of these dales are named after the river valley, but that is not universal.

 Yorkshire Dales is nestled between the norther Pennines, Orton Fells, Mowbray, and the Vales of York.
 Most of the area is inside the boundaries of the national park.